 Contact a New York Personal Injury Attorney if You Were Injured on the Job

 We bring more than 30 years of experience to the task of representing injured workers.
-To schedule a free initial consultation after an employment-related accidental injury, call or e-mail Tomkiel & Tomkiel, PC.
+To schedule a free initial consultation after an employment-related accidental injury, call or e-mail Tomkiel & Tomkiel.
 We pledge to respond promptly.